BPS operators in $\mathcal{N}=4$ $SO(N)$ super Yang-Mills theory: plethysms, dominoes and words: generating functions at infinite and analogues of Lyndon words

-Note the similarities between these series, which count odd and even periodicity single traces, and the minimally periodic version \eqref{SO(N) minimally periodic trace generating function}.
+Note the similarities between these series, which count single traces with odd and even numbers of periods, and the minimally periodic version \eqref{SO(N) minimally periodic trace generating function}.
 The only difference between the three series is in the sign of the last two terms.